Jimmy Naifeh

-James O. Naifeh (born June 16, 1939), usually known as Jimmy Naifeh, is an American politician and member of the Democratic Party from the State of Tennessee.
+James O. Naifeh (born June 16, 1939) is an American politician and member of the Democratic Party from the State of Tennessee.
 He served as the Speaker of the Tennessee House of Representatives from 1991 to 2009, serving longer in that position than anyone else in Tennessee history.

 Early life

 Naifeh is a second-generation Lebanese-American from Covington, a town north of Memphis.
-His family was in the grocery business and has hosted an annual Naifeh Family Coon Supper since 1945.
-Following his graduation from the University of Tennessee, Naifeh served in the United States Army as an infantry officer.
+His family was in the grocery business.
+After graduating from the University of Tennessee, Naifeh served in the United States Army as an infantry officer.

 Political career

 Election to the House

 He was first elected to the Tennessee House of Representatives in 1974, and was Speaker from 1991 to 2009.
-He represents House District 81, which includes most of Tipton County and all of Haywood County.
+He represented House District 81, which at the time included most of Tipton County and all of Haywood County.
 Prior to his election as Speaker served in other positions in the Democratic Caucus such as chairman of the Rules Committee, Majority Floor Leader, and chairman of the Rural West Tennessee Democratic Caucus.

 Marriage

 From 1995 to 2008, Naifeh was married to Betty Anderson, considered by many Tennessee political observers to be the most influential lobbyist in the state.
-Naifeh's detractors saw this as a conflict of interest.
-Naifeh's reply was that she had no undue influence over him in any area of legislation and that she had been in that profession for many years before the personal relationship between them began, so it is hardly as if she entered the field once she married the Speaker as a way of offering access to him.

-Partisan activities

-Naifeh is considered a master of parliamentary procedure and tactics, which is very important in that the Speaker of the House in Tennessee generally personally presides over all sessions of the chamber.
-He is also regarded as being very partisan, particularly by his Republican opponents, who have long made him a "target" for defeat.
-In the most recent redistricting, much of the southern portion of Naifeh's native Tipton County was removed from his district.
-Many suggest that this was because Memphis suburbanites, who are generally quite conservative and reliable Republican voters with no long-term ties to Tipton County, would vote to replace Naifeh with a conservative Republican.
-However, he easily defeated retired Air Force colonel Tony Lopez in 2002.

 Contested 2004 election

-In December 2002, African American physician Dr. Jesse Cannon, a Republican and Naifeh's personal physician, announced that he would oppose Naifeh in 2004.
-Dr. Cannon counted heavily on support from outside the immediate region and was fairly successful raising campaign funds among affluent Republicans in the Nashville area.

-In an interesting dynamic to the race, the only other county in the district, added in the most recent redistricting, Haywood County, is Tennessee's only black-majority county.
-However, on November 2, 2004, Naifeh defeated Cannon by a margin of approximately 58% to 42%.
+In December 2002, African American physician Jesse Cannon, a Republican and Naifeh's personal doctor, announced that he would oppose Naifeh in 2004.
+On November 2, 2004, Naifeh defeated Cannon by a margin of approximately 58% to 42%.